 Evident Logo

-The Evident AI Symposium brings senior AI leaders from across the banking sector together to drive forward a global conversation around the realities of AI adoption and shed light on emerging best practices.
-Following the success of our inaugural event in New York last November, the first London edition of the Symposium tackles the question: how can banks deliver value from AI now?
+The Evident AI Symposium brought together senior AI leaders from across the banking sector together to drive forward a global conversation around the realities of AI adoption and shed light on emerging best practices.
+Following the success of our inaugural event in New York last November, our first London edition of the Symposium tackled the question: how can banks deliver value from AI now?

 About

-Panel discussions with leading experts will run throughout the day, with breaks for lunch and networking, and will be followed by a drinks reception for all in-person guests.
-Virtual attendees can watch the event via livestream on the Evident website.
+Panel discussions with leading experts ran throughout the day, with breaks for lunch and networking, and was followed by a drinks reception for all in-person guests.
+Virtual attendees watched the event via livestream on the Evident website.

 Media partner